Support Students' Short-term and Long-term Goals

 However, when companies moved their workplaces online, most moved their internships online.
 This means that there are more online internships available than many may think.
 If students want to beef up their resume, this COVID-induced online environment is the ideal time for internships.
 For instance, their remote internship won’t cost them transportation fees.

-3. Think about long-term academic goals for students.
+3. Think about the academic long-term goals for students

 Some students intend to transfer from a two-year academic program to a four-year academic program in the near future.
 While it’s important to focus on passing the classes they’re currently enrolled in – we’ve all been there! – there are a few things that students should keep in the back of their minds so that they don’t miss application deadlines.